 Bigil First Single Has Been Leaked?
 The AR Rahman Song Looks Stunning!

 Bigil, which is Thalapathy Vijay's next movie has humungous expectations on it.
-The same is applicable to the music department of the movie as well since none other than AR Rahman has set the tunes for the songs of Bigil.
-The film marks the fourth association of AR Rahman and Vijay after the movies Udhaya, Azhagiya Tamizh Magan and Mersal.
+The same applies to the music of the movie as well since none other than AR Rahman has set the tunes to the songs of Bigil.
+The film marks the fourth association of AR Rahman and Vijay after Udhaya, Azhagiya Tamizh Magan and Mersal.

-However, there is a news which came in as a surprise to the social media users as well as Ar Rahman fans.
+However, there is a news which came in as a surprise to the social media users as well as AR Rahman fans.
 One of the songs from Bigil movie has been leaked online and it has left everyone stunned.
-According to the tweets that have been doing the rounds, a 30-second sound clip of the song is circulating on the online circuits.
+According to the tweets that have been doing the rounds, a 30-second audio clip of the song is circulating on online circuits.

 Reportedly, it is Singapenne song that has been leaked.
 This particular song has been voiced by AR Rahman and it looks like a very promising number.
 Going by the snippets of the song, many predict that it will be a dance number featuring Thalapathy Vijay and Nayanthara.